hungdev/react-cee-form/README.md

 ### Field
 Field is a component that manages the form control.
 It wraps the component and the error message.

 For react native need it to control your component.
-The Field component is a wrapper of the component you want to wrap.

 It has some props:
 - name: the name of the field.
 The form will use this name to set the value to the form control.
 - control: the control object that manages the form state and the form control